 We believe the reason for this has to do with the fact that this is an acrylic coating that is formulated to adhere specifically to older coatings and water repellant concrete surfaces.
 While it will adhere well to etched concrete as Jeff had stated, it will not adhere as well as an epoxy coating does.
 You would actually be limiting the adhesion performance of your new coating.

-As a result, this is why using Garage and Interior Floor Primer on bare unsealed concrete is not recommended.
+As a result, this is why using Concrete and Garage Recoat Primer on bare unsealed concrete is not recommended.
 Instead, you should apply a new epoxy coating to a properly prepared concrete surface in order to provide the best results in terms of adhesion and hot tire pickup resistance.

-One important note to make is that Rust-Oleum states Garage and Interior Floor Primer should not be used as a final wear surface and it should not be clear coated.
+One important note to make is that Rust-Oleum states that it should not be used as a final wear surface and it should not be clear coated.
 Though it is gray in color, you need to apply a base color coat of epoxy or similar coating over the primer after it is applied.